eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/value-objects/duration.md

 ## Features

 - Immutable: manipulating the period of time represented by a `Duration` value object will always return a new instance instead of mutating the existing.
 - Locale aware: For `i18n`, the locale can be provided (eg. `en-ca`) and formatted duration values will use that locale.
 Be aware, however, that currently `Duration` value objects only have the locales that are bundled with moment.
 Also, for all methods receiving a `locale` argument, the locale defaults to the site's locale if the user is not logged in.
 If the user is logged in to the WordPress site, then the default locale will be the user's set locale (not the site's locale).
+If the site locale is not valid (because the server has a set locale that moment doesn't have an equivalent for), then the fallback will be `en` and no error will get thrown.

 ## Installation/Loading: